-- A. An application shall be initiated by the property owner, or the owner's authorized agent, and shall be accompanied by the appropriate fee. - B. An application submittal shall include one hardcopy and one electronic pdf copy of the competed application form and 1200-CN template style Erosion and Sediment Control Plan drawings.
+- A. An application shall be initiated by the property owner, or the owner's authorized agent, and shall be accompanied by the appropriate fee. - B. An application submittal shall include one hardcopy and one electronic pdf copy of the completed application from and 1200-CN template style Erosion and Sediment Control Plan drawings designed by an Engineer licensed in the state of Oregon or certified erosion and sediment control specialist.
 The drawings must follow the Clackamas County standard template drawings and include all information as required by the Clackamas County 1200-CN ESC Plan Checklist which shall submitted with the application.

-2.0067 Application - Sites 5 Acres or Larger
+2.0067 Application - Site 5 Acres or Larger